webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 ## Notational Conventions

 The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
-It's not shouting, when they are capitalized, they have the special meaning described in {{!RFC2119}}.
+When they are capitalized, they have the special meaning described in
+{{!RFC2119}}.

 The terms "push message", "push service", "push subscription", "application server", and "user agent" are used as defined in {{!RFC8030}}.